kadamwhite/talks/2016/wp-node-feelingrestful/wp-node-feelingrestful.md

 *<small>[youmightnotneedjquery.com](http://youmightnotneedjquery.com/)</small>*

 ???
 Low level APIs give you lots of control, at the expense of having to do more yourself.
-This is an example of how to make an HTTP request with the browser's built-in XMLHttpRequest API, taken from "you might not need jquery."
+This is an example of how to make an HTTP request with the browser's built-in XMLHttpRequest API, taken from "you might not need jQuery."

 ---